-Associate Professor Genevieve Steiner is an NHMRC-ARC Dementia Research Development Fellow and Director of Research at NICM Health Research Institute, Western Sydney University.
+Associate Professor Genevieve Steiner is an NHMRC Emerging Leadership Fellow II and Clinical Research Platform Lead at NICM Health Research Institute, Western Sydney University.

 - Doctor of Philosophy (Psychology) with Examiners’ Commendation for Outstanding Thesis, University of Wollongong, 2015

 - Bachelor of Psychology (Honours, Class I), University of Wollongong, 2010

 - Increase understanding of the biological bases of cognitive processes to improve diagnosis and treatment for people at risk of cognitive decline

 - Cognitive Neuroscience